Los Angeles Airports: Which Is The Best?

 The location in El Segundo makes it a convenient option for those visiting West LA and South Bay, but many visitors can only get non-stop flights to LAX so it’s a popular choice for every destination within greater Los Angeles.
 LAX is definitely the best airport for visiting Santa Monica.

 If you fly out of LAX, allow ample time for security.
 It’s not uncommon to stand in line for more than 30 minutes, and at busy times of year we’ve been stuck in lines that extend onto the sky bridges connecting to the parking lots – no joke.
-Sometimes’ve been been lucky and it’s only taken 15 minutes, but other times we have been very very unlucky.
+Sometimes’ve been been lucky and it’s only taken 5 minutes, but other times we have been very very unlucky.
+You definitely want TSA PreCheck if you’re flying through LAX, which you can get for free from the Chase Sapphire Reserve or Capital One Venture X.

 BUR – Hollywood Burbank Airport